Loader gif

 What is Form 1099?

 Essentially, 1099 tax forms are a series of documents the Internal Revenue Service (IRS) refers to as “information returns.”
-They are used to report various types of income you may receive throughout the year other than the salary you earn from your employer.
-This means if you’re a freelancer, contractor, investor, or even someone who received a one-time payment, you could be getting a 1099 form.
+They are used to report various types of you may receive throughout the year other than the salary you earn from your employer.
+If you’re a freelancer, contractor, investor, or even someone who received a one-time payment, you could get a 1099 form.

 Who sends Form 1099?